EPA rule would make heavy trucks cut smog, soot pollution

 The stronger new standards would not apply to old trucks, limiting the impact of the new rules.

-Environmental groups praised the EPA’s action on truck emissions, but many urged the administration to move quickly on the proposal and then go farther toward requiring zero-emissions trucks.
+Environmental groups praised the EPA’s action, but many urged the administration to move quickly on the proposal and then go farther toward requiring zero-emissions trucks.

-“The administration must build on today’s proposal by driving a nationwide transition to zero-emission heavy-duty vehicles,” American Lung Association CEO Harold Wimmer said.
-“Future rules must achieve the goal of 100% zero-emission new heavy-duty vehicle sales.”
+“We really need to be doing both of these things simultaneously,” said Patricio Portillo, senior advocate for clean vehicles at the Natural Resources Defense Council.
+Portillo said he was disappointed that the EPA didn’t set requirements for hydrogen or electric truck sales as California and five other states now do.

+He said the 90% reduction number sounds good, but still leaves a lot of pollution in the air.
+“The only way to get that out is to get to zero emissions,” he said.

 Truck engine makers and other industry groups said they favor cutting pollution, but raised concerns that the requirements may not be technically possible or could make trucks costly and unreliable.